High Museum of Art: History

+Today the High Museum has an audience that is younger than the average art museum audience, whose income levels are diverse, and that is fifty percent people of color, paralleling the city of Atlanta's racial demographics.

 Architecture

 In 1983, a 135000 sqft building designed by Richard Meier opened to house the High Museum of Art.
 Meier won the 1984 Pritzker Prize after completing the building.
 The Meier building was funded by a $7.9 million challenge grant from former Coca-Cola president Robert W. Woodruff matched by $20 million raised by the museum.
 The building contains 135,000 square feet with about 52000 sqft of gallery space.

 In 2005, Renzo Piano designed three new buildings which more than doubled the museum's size to 312000 sqft, at a cost of $124 million.
 The Piano buildings were designed as part of an overall upgrade of the entire Woodruff Arts Center complex.
 All three new buildings erected as part of the expansion of the High are clad in panels of aluminum to align with Meier's original choice of a white enamel façade.
 Piano's design of the new Wieland Pavilion and Anne Cox Chambers Wing features a special roof system of 1,000 light scoops that capture northern light and filter it into the skyway galleries.

 In 2018 the Museum hired the New York-based architecture firm of Annabelle Selldorf to design a reinstallation of its collection galleries across the Meier and Piano buildings.
 The work included a new system of gallery organization, lighting systems, and exhibition furnishings to create a more closely integrated series of collection experiences across the Museum’s various curatorial departments.